PitWD/QuickWater/README.md

 <br>

 The **loop screen** during runtime.
 Visualization of all probes and their averaged value.
 The states "TooLow", "Low", "OK", "High", "TooHigh" get visualized in different colors.
 You're absolutely free to define of what "(Too)High" and "(Too)Low" is, so that it will fit best to your needs.
-In the last line you see, that the level action-port for "(Too)Low" is active, cause the timeout for "level" expired and a action-time is set for that case (see later screenshots).
+In the last line you see, that the level action-port for "(Too)Low" and the temperature action-port for "(Too)High" is active, cause their timeout for (too)low/(too)high expired and a action-time is set for that case (see later screenshots).
-*The three lines with times are an debug-feature and will get removed soon from this screen.*
+*~~The three lines with times are an debug-feature and will get removed soon from this screen.~~*
 ![Loop Screen](/images/Auswahl_001.png)

 <br>